Ricky Robinson

 Identifying and Instilling Habits that Serve

-American historian and philosopher Will Durant pulled together two distinct ideas of Aristotle in postulating: ‘We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.’
+Habits for high performance are the foundation of organisational excellence.
+American historian and philosopher Will Durant distilled two distinct ideas from Aristotle in one memorable line: “We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.”

-An organisation’s culture can be defined as ‘the way we behave and do things around here’.
-Habits can be defined as ‘behaviours that are performed repeatedly and usually automatically’.
-The connection between culture and habits then is clear: culture is arguably a series of habits that have been adopted by an organisation, some by design and some by default usually.
-There is no organisation that doesn’t have institutional habits.
-There are only places where they happen without forethought and places where they are deliberately designed, practised and reinforced.
-The former is likely to be toxic and disabling, the latter high performing and enabling.
+An organisation’s culture can be defined as the way we behave and do things around here.
+Habits can be defined as behaviours that are performed repeatedly and usually automatically.
+The connection between culture and habits is direct.
+Culture is, in essence, a series of habits adopted by an organisation.
+Some are adopted by design.
+Others emerge by default.

-Even an enabling culture needs to stay relevant and vibrant, adapting at least at the same pace as the external environment in which it operates. ¹ The Fosway Group recently collaborated with a selection of HR, talent and learning professionals across a variety of industries in Europe about their experiences of upskilling and reskilling people.
-Interestingly, the report highlights that the ability to drive value in any organisation essentially comes down to one thing: Soft Skills.
-59% reported that Soft Skills have become more important to their organisations, and 56% said that their organisations’ approach to Soft Skills accelerated because of the pandemic.
-The pandemic has put people’s skills and ability to adapt into the spotlight.
+Even an enabling culture must stay relevant.
+It must adapt at least as fast as the external environment in which it operates.
+The Fosway Group recently collaborated with HR, talent and learning professionals across a variety of European industries about upskilling and reskilling experiences.
+The findings are striking.
+Soft skills have become more important according to 59% of respondents.
+56% said their organisation’s approach to soft skills accelerated because of the pandemic.

 "The organisations that are going to thrive in the years to come are organisations whose people can anticipate and adapt to change."

-Because clarity and a good dose of organisational self-awareness are critical departure points for organisational high performance, it might be helpful to take an audit of your organisational culture: What about the way we behave and do things enables or conversely disables high performance as we have defined it?
-In other words, what good habits do we have and what bad habits do we have?
-What you find might surprise you, but you will have a treasure trove of habits with which to work to create the culture and the organisation of your dreams.
+Clarity and organisational self-awareness are critical departure points for high performance.
+Take an audit of your organisational culture.
+Ask: what about the way we behave and do things enables or disables high performance?
+What good habits do we have?
+What bad habits do we have?
+The answers provide a treasure trove of habits to work with as you build the culture and the organisation you want.

 “If you’re having trouble changing your habits, the trouble isn’t you; the trouble is your system.”